Close Alert Banner

 Your baby or toddler is eligible to receive Beyfortus during the RSV season (late fall to early spring, typically November to April) in Ontario if they are:

-• hemodynamically significant congenital heart disease (CHD)
+• Hemodynamically significant cyanotic or acyanotic congenital heart disease (CHD)

-• severe immunodeficiency
+• Severe immunodeficiency

-• severe congenital airway anomalies impairing the clearing of respiratory secretions
+• Severe congenital airway anomalies impairing the clearing of respiratory secretions

 Is Beyfortus safe?